Question: "I was arrested and the police didn't read me my rights. Does this mean the case will get thrown out by the judge?"

 Answer: Probably not (but wait, don't leave this page yet).

 As a Las Vegas criminal defense attorney, this is one of the most common questions I hear from potential clients, and it comes from what is, in my estimation, probably the most common misconception in all of criminal law.
 So let's clear it up right now.

 Here's a common scene in television and movies: A guy gets arrested.
 The cop actually says "You are under arrest."
 And then as the handcuffs are locked tight, the cop recites a short speech that goes something like this:

 "You have the right to remain silent.
-Everything you say can be used against you in a court of law.
+Everything you say can and will be used against you in a court of law.
 You have the right to an attorney.
-If you cannot afford an attorney one will be appointed for you."
+If you cannot afford an attorney, one will be appointed for you."